brodybits/sqlite-batch-connection-core-2020-01/README.md

 ## Some known limitations

 - Not tested with `Infinity`, `-Infinity`, or `NaN` values.
+- 64-bit integer values are not supported by the Cordova demo.
+(The Cordova demo is tested with integer values up to 52-bits (signed).)
 - In case of Apache Cordova, a helper plugin such as `cordova-sqlite-storage-file` should be used to resolve an absolute database file path before opening it.
 - not able to close database connection and release internal resources
 - hard limit of 1000 open SQLite database connections, which can be changed by defining `SCC_MAXIMUM_CONNECTIONS` to configure the hard limit when building